cisco/mindmeld/docs/source/userguide/getting_started.rst

 The ``Dockerfile`` provided by MindMeld contains Workbench and all its dependencies.
 Follow these steps to get started using Docker:

 #.
 First, `install Docker <https://www.docker.com/community-edition#/download>`_, and run it.
 #.
-Then, run these commands:
+Then, run these commands in a terminal (shell):

 .. code-block:: shell